OpenLyl/Water/README.md

 For developers, all those `@` usages will place a heavy burden on the development mind.

-In my opinion, `@` also don't conform to normal programming syntax and make your code hard to read and maintain!

 So I am trying to develop this library - **Water**.

 Of course, Water not only solves the above problems, but more importantly guides you through a progressive approach to writing `SwiftUI` code that will help you step-by-step towards your own standalone project.